Native American Resources

 Services include but are not limited to:

 Providing culturally competent client information & referral services.

 Assisting clients with Indian ancestry applications.

-Assisting clients with navigating DHS services.
+Assisting clients with navigating MDHHS services.

 Helping tribal families attain transportation services.